zamanali23/ZamanAli-Portfolio/index.md

 - Computed feature importance score and name the top 5 features/columns
 - Applyied BaggingClassifier with base_estimator LogisticRegression and compute AUC/ROC score.
 - On the basis of AUC/ROC score compared BaggingClassifier and XGBoostClassifier
-- For XGB Classifier auc the score was 0.8941
-- For baggingClassifier Classifier the auc score was 0.871

 ***